 Typically, lenders only allow homeowners to have two residential mortgages at one time.
 This is because they want to minimise borrowers using residential mortgages as investment properties.
 Furthermore, there isn’t any real logic on why someone would need several homes to live in.

 Owning two homes can allow you to have one main residence and a holiday home for instance.
-There are other situations which may warrant owning two homes, such as separating from a partner or relocating for work.
+There are other situations that may warrant owning two homes, such as separating from a partner or relocating for work.
 Your lender will also ask the reasons for wanting a second home.

 It’s possible to have multiple buy to let mortgages.
-Some landlords are even able to take portfolio mortgages, which allows one monthly mortgage payment instead of single payments for each property.
+Some landlords are even able to take portfolio mortgages, which allow one monthly mortgage payment instead of single payments for each property.
 Experienced landlords are able to take more mortgages as they expand their portfolios.
 Nonetheless, lenders often have a maximum limit that they can lend to any given individual or limited company.

 Using a broker for a second mortgage

 It’s recommended to get a professional opinion before getting a first mortgage, let alone a second one!
-Although you may understand the mortgage process better than first-time buyers, the process for getting a second mortgage is different.
+Although you may understand the mortgage process better than first-time buyers, the process for getting a second mortgage is slightly different.

 Assessments for second mortgages go under the microscope as they’re high risk compared to single mortgages.
 Our advisors submit second mortgage applications almost every day so we know exactly how to get the most success.

-We’ll calculate the best deals you’ll be eligible for. and do the hard work for you.
+We’ll calculate the best deals you’ll be eligible for and do the hard work for you.
 You can make an enquiry below to get started.